Effects of turbulence in the Circumnuclear Disk: Discussion

-In addition, convolving the orientation-adjusted model (see Figure ~\ref{fig:convolve}) to match the resolution of observations revealed clump-like structures similar to those detailed in a number of studies.
-Such ``clumps'' are difficult to discern in the original unconvolved, orientation-adjusted model.
-They are also not evident in either the linear or log-scale column-density maps of the face-on model.
+In addition, accounting for the disk's projection gives rise to density enhancements that appear as clumps (see Figure ~\ref{fig:convolve}).
+Further convolving the model to match the resolution of observations reinforces the apparent clump-like structure.
+Such ``clumps'' are not evident in either the linear or log-scale column number density maps of the face-on model.
 This suggests that at least some observed clumps could be artifacts of both the resolution and the orientation of the CND.
 We posit that the CND is subject to episodic disturbances on large scales that, when sheared, leave a persistent pattern of spiral stream segments.
 In the absence of continued episodic injections of turbulence, the disk returns to a smooth state on a time scale of a few million years.